sebastian-pietrykowski/secure-notes/README.md

 Before saving, passwords are encrypted using the 'Argon2' algorithm.
 When trying to authenticate, the typed password after encryption is compared with saved password.

 Secured notes are encrypted while creating and deprycted while receiving using the 'AES/CBC/PKCS5Padding' algorithm.

+## Notes styling
+Notes can be styled using HTML.
+The most used tags are shown at the cheatsheet at the bottom of the 'Create a note' page.
+To ensure safety, they are sanitized before showing to client.

 ## Installation
 1. Clone the repository to your local machine using Git: